F{\AE}RDXEL: An Expert System for Danish Traffic Law: Introduction

 \paragraph{Structure of the paper.} Section~\ref{sec:related} contains the relevant related work for our development.
 In Section~\ref{sec:back}, we describe the language and inference system of \CoolToolName, and how they differ from standard tools.
 Section~\ref{sec:translate} describes in more detail the process of converting laws into logical rules.
-The algorithm underlying the creation of explanations by \CoolToolName{} is described in Section~\ref{sec:explain}, and Section~\ref{sec:interface} focuses on the system's interface.
-We have also undertaken a small, qualitative evaluation of \CoolToolName{}, which we describe in Section \ref{sec:eval}.
-Finally, Section \ref{sec:concl} concludes and points out directions for with future work.
+The mechanism underlying the creation of explanations by \CoolToolName{} is described in Section~\ref{sec:explain}, and Section~\ref{sec:interface} focuses on the system's interface.
+We have also undertaken both a small, qualitative evaluation of potential social value of \CoolToolName{} and an empirical evaluation of the correctness of its answer, both of which we describe in Section~\ref{sec:eval}.
+Finally, Section~\ref{sec:concl} concludes and points out directions for future work.
+The system implementation is available at \href{https://doi.org/10.5281/zenodo.15626892}{https://doi.org/10.5281/zenodo.15626892}.